EvgSkv/logica/README.md

 ### Prime numbers

-Find prime numbers less than 30.
+Find prime numbers less than 30 with SQLite.

 Program `primes.l`:
 ```
+# Using SQLite engine.
+@Engine("sqlite");

 # Define numbers 1 to 30.
 Number(x + 1) :- x in Range(30);